 - Are messages infrequent and sporadic?
 Customers can have a short memory.
 If messages are sent rarely and inconsistently, your customers may forget that they’re on your list and be surprised by your text messages, leading to an opt-out.

 - Are messages personalised enough?
 Personalisation goes a long way by showing your customers that you care.
 Avoid sending generic messages that aren’t specific to anyone.
 You can also check out our SMS templates and industry verticals for ideas.

 - Are messages sent at weird dates and times?
-Find the right times that your customers can take action.
-For restaurants, SMS messages at 11:30 am might be appropriate because your customers are likely thinking about lunch.
+Find the right dates and times that your customers can take action.
+For restaurants, SMS messages at 11:30 am might be appropriate because your customers are planning their lunch.

 - Did you set expectations?
 Your relationship with your customer begins before they subscribe to your list.
-They should know what to expect from you when the sign up, like how many times you plan to text them per month, and what kinds of text messages they'll be receiving.
-This is also an excellent way to deter low quality subscribers from opting in.
+They should know what to expect from you when they signup, like how many times you plan to text them per month, and what kinds of text messages they’ll be receiving.
+This is also an excellent way to deter low-quality subscribers from opting in.